Fritz Haber: Nobel Prize

 To further develop the process for large-scale ammonia production, Haber turned to industry.
 Partnering with Carl Bosch at BASF, the process was successfully scaled up to produce commercial quantities of ammonia.
 The Haber–Bosch process was a milestone in industrial chemistry.
-The production of nitrogen-based products such as fertiliser and chemical feedstocks, which was previously dependent on acquisition of ammonia from limited natural deposits, now became possible using an easily available, abundant baseatmospheric nitrogen.
+The production of nitrogen-based products such as fertilizer and chemical feedstocks, which was previously dependent on acquisition of ammonia from limited natural deposits, now became possible using an easily available and abundant base: atmospheric nitrogen.
 The ability to produce much larger quantities of nitrogen-based fertilizers in turn supported much greater agricultural yields, supporting half the world's population.

 The discovery of a new way of producing ammonia had other significant economic impacts as well.
 Chile had been a major (and almost unique) exporter of natural deposits such as sodium nitrate (caliche).
 After the introduction of the Haber process, naturally extracted nitrate production in Chile fell from 2.5 million tons (employing 60,000 workers and selling at US$45/ton) in 1925 to just 800,000 tons, produced by 14,133 workers, and selling at $19/ton in 1934.

-The annual world production of synthetic nitrogen fertiliser is currently more than 100 million tons.
-The food base of half of the current world population is based on the Haber–Bosch process.
+The annual world production of synthetic nitrogen fertilizer is currently more than 100 million tons.
+The food base of half the current world population is based on the Haber–Bosch process.

 Haber was awarded the 1918 Nobel Prize in Chemistry for this work (he actually received the award in 1919).

-In his acceptance speech for that Nobel Prize Haber commented, "It may be that this solution is not the final one.
+In his acceptance speech for that Nobel Prize Haber commented "It may be that this solution is not the final one.
 Nitrogen bacteria teach us that Nature, with her sophisticated forms of the chemistry of living matter, still understands and utilizes methods which we do not as yet know how to imitate."

 Haber was also active in the research on combustion reactions, the separation of gold from sea water, adsorption effects, electrochemistry, and free radical research (see Fenton's reagent).
 A large part of his work from 1911 to 1933 was done at the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry at Berlin-Dahlem.
 In 1953, this institute was renamed for him.
-He is sometimes credited, incorrectly, with first synthesising MDMA (which was first synthesised by Merck KGaA chemist Anton Köllisch in 1912).
+He is sometimes credited, incorrectly, with first synthesizing MDMA (which was first synthesized by Merck KGaA chemist Anton Köllisch in 1912).